alcarril/Fractol/README.md

 ./fractol Julia -0.8 0.156
 ```

-For stable and detailed Julia sets, keep parameters roughly within $[-2, 2]$ for both real and imaginary parts.
+> Note: For stable and detailed Julia sets, keep parameters roughly within $[-2, 2]$ for both real and imaginary parts.

 <br>